 This section describes the details of the approach.
 We start out with a rigorous formulation of the problem and show how it reduces to the well-known problem of mean estimation in statistics.
 We then discuss the stopping criterion, and the normality assumption required for it to work.
-We conclude with a discussion of the setup and sample phases.
+We conclude with a discussion of the setup and sample phases and the applicability to sequential circuits.